MNiMORPH/Margay-guide/README.md

 # Margay-guide
 A guide on setting up and potentially troubleshooting a Margay data logger.
-A more thorough version of this exists [here](https://northernwidget.com/tutorial/), but this is written from the perspective of someone who's new to using Arduino boards and shows some of the issues/questions I had when getting started.
+A more thorough version of this exists [here](https://northernwidget.com/tutorial/), but my guide is written from the perspective of someone who's new to using Arduino boards and shows some of the issues/questions I had when getting started.

 ### Physical materials needed